RMITLibrary/easy_cite/markdown/chicagob.md

 **Please confirm with your course educator**  before using any AI tools in your assessment tasks.

-**Please note**  that the guidelines on how to reference AI tools have been updated on Monday the 26th of June 2023.
+**Please note**  that the guidelines on how to reference AI tools have been updated on Monday the 26th of January 2026.
 This is in response to updated guidelines from the APA style manual editors, as well as the new ability to generate shareable URLs in some of the AI tools.

 #### Overview of text-generating AI tools